 The cloud is an elastic environment, which means it can change its own provisioned size.
 For example, a cloud application that stores customer pictures can use an elastic file system to store those pictures.

-The application can select a starting size of the file storage, but as more pictures are added and the total storage exceeds the starting size, the file system will automatically add more storage to accommodate more pictures.
+The application can select a starting size for the file storage.
+Still, as more pictures are added, and the total storage exceeds the starting size, the file system will automatically add more storage to accommodate more pictures.
 When pictures are removed, the storage will shrink as well, and as the cloud pricing model is pay-as-you-go, you will never have to pay for what you don’t use.